From Noise to Order: Learning to Rank via Denoising Diffusion: DiffusionRank

 \section{DiffusionRank}

-DiffusionRank extends TabDiff to LTR datasets by treating the ranking features and the relevance labels (both pointwise or pairwise) as numerical and categorical tabular data, respectively.
-Figure~\ref{fig:diffusionrank_pipeline} shows the forward and reverse diffusion processes of our training pipeline.
+DiffusionRank extends TabDiff to LTR datasets by treating the ranking features and the relevance labels (both pointwise or pairwise) as numerical and categorical tabular data, respectively. \Cref{fig:diffusionrank_pipeline} shows the forward and reverse diffusion processes of our training pipeline.
 Like TabDiff, we employ Gaussian diffusion over the LTR features and masked diffusion for predicting the relevance label.

 We parameterize the diffusion process with a feedforward network, an architecture choice that is common in the LTR settings.
-DiffusionRank can flexibly incorporate any alternative neural architectures as long as they can be extended to: \begin{enumerate*}[label=(\roman*)] \item Accept the label, which may be masked or unmasked, and the time step $t$ of the diffusion process as additional inputs, and \item predict the noise over the features as an additional output of the model. \end{enumerate*} Figure~\ref{fig:diffusionrank_models} sketches out these necessary modifications to the base model from the discriminative LTR setting.
+DiffusionRank can flexibly incorporate any alternative neural architectures as long as they can be extended to: \begin{enumerate*}[label=(\roman*)] \item Accept the label, which may be masked or unmasked, and the time step $t$ of the diffusion process as additional inputs, and \item predict the noise over the features jointly with the relevance labels. \end{enumerate*} Figure~\ref{fig:diffusionrank_models} sketches out these necessary modifications to the base model from the discriminative LTR setting.
 Next, we elaborate on how we instantiate this framework for pointwise and pairwise LTR settings.